Guardianship: What to know

 - Appoint an administrator of the donor’s estate

-The Board can also declare an enduring power of attorney is invalid if:
+The Tribunal can also declare an enduring power of attorney is invalid if:

 - The donor did not have mental capacity at the time of making the power of attorney